 Tips for calculating the cost of a CMMS

-- There are free CMMS platforms available, and many providers provide free versions of their CMMS software.
+- There are trial versions of CMMS that are free of cost.
 However, users, assets, work orders, features, and support are frequently restricted.
 When choosing a CMMS, be aware of these constraints and how they affect your operation.

-- Make sure you understand the costs of setup, IT infrastructure, support, training, upgrades, integrations, equipment (such as extra hardware or mobile devices such as tablets), and the time required to properly implement the system.
-Some CMMS providers include support as part of the subscription fee, while others do not Unanticipated support and implementation costs can quickly derail your budget.
+- CMMS comes with a number of costs besides the platform itself.
+This may or may not include setup, IT infrastructure, support, training, upgrades, integrations, equipment and implementation.
+Some CMMS providers include support as part of the subscription fee, while others do not.
+Unforeseen costs for support and implementation will throw your budget off the rails.

 - Using maintenance software frequently results in cost savings in other areas, such as inventory and labor.
 The metrics you use to quantify the value of your CMMS will assist you in deciding on a budget and determining which features are worthwhile.